redbadger/crux/docs/src/rfcs/per-operation-types.md

 4. **Resolving a notification.** Both cases report `NotFound`, as 0.20 did.
 The bridge does not store an entry for a notification, so a shell that resolves one is told the id is unknown.
-The generated dispatcher makes this hard to do by accident — there is no `resolve` in a notification's handler method — and the migration guide calls out the one place it bites: a cleared timer.
+The generated dispatcher makes this hard to do by accident: there is no `resolve` in a notification's handler method.
 5. **Stream termination.** Still separate.
 The kind reaching the shell makes it easier to design, and nothing in the compat release forecloses it.
 6. **Error conventions.** `crux_kv` and `crux_time`'s new outputs follow the